twitchtv/twirp-example/README.md

 ## Try it out

-First, download this repo with the Go tool:
+First, download this repo with the Go tool and cd into the repository:

 ```
 go get github.com/twitchtv/twirp-example/...
-cd $GOPATH/src/github.com/twitchtv/twirp-example
 ```

 Make sure that your machine has `Make` installed.